-Patient treated with the device showed improve chance of survival (by 50% over traditional therapy alone) and its use was associated with accelerated recovery of renal function (with reduced stay in ICU).
+Patients treated with the device showed improve chance of survival (by 50% over traditional therapy alone) and its use was associated with accelerated recovery of renal function (with reduced stay in ICU).
 The device was well tolerated and had the adverse event profile expected for critically ill patients with acute renal failure.
-Results were reported in The Journal of the American Society of Nephrology.
+Results were reported in The Journal of the American Society of Nephrology:

 Towards a Wearable Bioartificial Kidney (WeBAK)

 The bioartificial kidney used in the acute renal failure (ARF) clinical trials further demonstrated promise for treating end stage renal disease (ESRD) by supplementing conventional small solute clearance (hemodialysis or hemofiltration) with the endocrine and metabolic function provided by living cells.